arienkock/arienkock.github.io/posts/2018-09-14-solid-principles-first-principles.md

 After four iterations, my efforts produce this "first principle".

-> Connect the pieces using only a few, well-defined, and lasting support structures.
+> Connect the pieces using a minimal set of well-defined, and lasting support structures.

 # Final thoughts